liamwalsh1980/Milestone-Project-1/README.md

 * Sub header 'Advice and Ideas'.
 * Sub header 'Don't stop going out' with a paragraph.
 * Sub header 'Routines and good habits' with a paragraph.
-* Sub header 'Free up time is easier than you think' with a paragraph.
+* Sub header 'Tips for Parenting a Child on the Autism Spectrum' with a paragraph.
 * Sub header 'Encouraging a Non-Verbal Child to Communicate' with a paragraph.
     - All above sub headers and corresponding paragraphs have been placed in a text box giving the user the option to pick which one to read.
 Each text box has a scroll option making it easy to read whichever article the user is interested in.
 * A sub header 'The next step' with a short paragraph.